jaksam1074/Jobs-Creator-documentation/docs/fix_server_crash.md

-# Server crash on script start
+# Fix server crash on script start

 If your server crashes when starting the script, it means you are using an old version of `mysql-async` script